Darlene-13/Student-Management-System/ABSTRACTION.md

 ```

 ##### INTERFACES
-- Interfaces in hava is a blueprint of a class and can be used to achieve 100% abstraction.
+- Interfaces in java is a blueprint of a class and can be used to achieve 100% abstraction.
-- -It can contain abstract methods and constants but no method bodies except default and static methods.
+- It can contain abstract methods and constants but no method bodies except default and static methods.
 - To implement an interface we use the key word (implements) with class while for abstraction we used extends.
 - Interfaces only define behaviour and not the attributes
 - What is allowed in an interface?